rls5113/liri-node-app/README.md

 LIRI (Language Interpretation and Recognition Interface) This command line interface (CLI) will take in specific actions and return limited results.

-Setup -  checkout the code by cloning the repository.
+Setup -  checkout the code by cloning the repository at https://github.com/rls5113/liri-node-app.git.

 After cloning the repository, create a file named ".env" in project directory along with liri.js.
 Inside this file, put these values for spotify.
 SPOTIFY_ID=<your-spotify-id-number> and SPOTIFY_SECRET=<your-spotify-secret>.

 This command line program requires that node.js and npm be installed.
 Refer to documentation for installation instructions.